ExzoTiQQ/100-days-of-code/r1-log.md

 Started with SVG stuff today, covered the rest of the material, did couple of exercises to make sure I'm comfortable with SVG basics.
 Then moved to D3.
 Now I can draw fancy SVG graphs.
 Well, now that fancy at the moment, but I'll get there soon!
 Here's the link to the exercise I did [Click](https://codepen.io/ExzoTiQ/pen/ppWXQo)

+### R1D6 - Jan 6, 2018

+Didn't have much free time today, though I still managed to solve couple of issues on Hackerrank.com concerning linked lists.
+Gonna have more time tomorrow.